beoliver/clj-arangodb/README.md

 user> (c/get-document c "360443" BaseDocument)
 {:class com.arangodb.entity.BaseDocument, :id "helloColl/360443", :key "360443", :properties {"data" {"a" {"b" [1 2 3], "c" true}}, "name" "nested"}, :revision "_XKHy-X---_"}
 ```
+If you want to use a json serializer/deserializer then just extend the multimethods `serialize-doc` and `deserialize-doc` for the class `String`

 Have a play - and remeber the multimethods! - if you don't like the data you are getting, change it...